This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-1. Soak 3/4 cup dry chickpeas in a bowl of cold water on the counter for 10- 12 hours or up to 24 hours hours.
+2. Soak: Cover the dry chickpeas in a bowl of ample cold water on the counter for 10-12 hours or up to 24 hours in the fridge.
 They will swell into 2 cups.
-Place in a strainer, letting them drain WELL, and pat dry with a towel for extra dryness.
+Place in a strainer, drain well, pat dry with a towel for extra dryness.
 (Wet chickpeas will be more difficult to fry.)

-6. Turn heat to medium.
-Place them carefully in the hot oil, ( they are fragile but should hold together just fine) do not move or mess with them until a deeply golden crust forms (this crust will ensure they naturally release themselves from the pan).
-Using a thin metal spatula, carefully turn over.
+5. Pan sear: In a non-stick pan or well-seasoned cast iron skillet, heat 2-3 tablespoons of olive oil on med-high heat until it sizzles when a pea-sized falafel is dropped.
+Turn heat to medium.
+Place them carefully in the hot oil, (they are fragile but should hold together just fine) slightly press down, and do not move them until they develop a deeply golden crust (this crust will ensure they naturally release themselves from the pan).
+Using a thin metal spatula, carefully turn them over.
 Lower heat if necessary.
 Sear the other side.
 Each side will take about 3-4 minutes.
 Cook in batches, not overcrowding.
 Place falafels in the oven while you cook the remaining falafels to cook them through.
 Keep them in a warm oven until ready to serve.

 Notes